 11. Sand Hollow State Park

-There are also plenty of hiking and biking trails if you’re looking to explore the area and several camping options if you want to make a weekend of it.
+There are also plenty of hiking and biking trails to explore the area and several camping options if you want to make a weekend of it.
 No matter your interests, Sand Hollow State Park is sure to have something for everyone.
 So be sure to check it out the next time you’re in Utah.

-There are several great hotels near Sand Hollow State Park in Utah.
+There are several excellent hotels near Sand Hollow State Park in Utah.
 Some of the best include the Holiday Inn Express in Hurricane, the Hampton Inn in St. George, and Springdale’s Best Western Zion Park Inn.